Perez out-races Leclerc to Azerbaijan Sprint win - Speedcafe

 Sergio Perez has raced to first place in the Azerbaijan Grand Prix Sprint in Baku ahead of Charles Leclerc.

-Perez raced his way by the pole-sitting Ferrari to take top spot while his Red Bull team-mate Max Verstappen was third in a damaged car following a clash with George Russell.
+Perez passed the pole-sitting Ferrari to take top spot while his Red Bull team-mate Max Verstappen was third in a damaged car following a clash with George Russell.

-Leclerc held the advantage into the opening corner, with Perez slotting into second.
+Leclerc held the advantage into the opening corner as the Sprint started, with Perez slotting into second.

 Verstappen and Russell clashed over the same piece of tarmac as they rounded Turn 2 – the contact punching a hole in the Red Bull’s left-hand sidepod.